mjanowiecki/bulk-blue-jay-docs/docs/index.md

 </div>

+## A note on examples

+Throughout this documentation, the Blue Jay Example Collection is used to help explain our workflow in greater detail.
+This collection is entirely fictitious and does not represent best archival practices.
+Instead, the examples were formulated for their ability to clarify data entry and workflows, rather adherence to best practices in DACS or other descriptive practices.

 ## Copyright

 This documentation is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Additional resources
  - [ArchivesSpace RESTful API](https://archivesspace.github.io/archivesspace/api/#introduction)